-Serbia is one of transitioning countries created after the break up of former Yugoslavia with the highest number of refugees in Europe.
-The United Nations High Commissioner for Refugees reports around 230,000 refugees in Serbia, and 97,000 of them are in need of assistance to return and stay in their homes or to integrate into Serbian society.
-About 700,000 people in Serbia are living below the poverty line, with a monthly income of less than $100 and the official unemployment rate was 22.4 percent at the end of 2012.
-There continue to be tensions with Kosovo and the Albanian minority in the south of the country—one the most dangerous flashpoints in Europe.
+Serbia is one of seven countries to emerge from the breakup of the former Yugoslavia.
+It has the highest number of displaced people in Europe—230,000, of which most are from Kosovo and still in need of assistance to return home or to integrate into Serbian society.
+About 800,000 people in Serbia live below the poverty line, with a monthly income of less than $100.
+The official unemployment rate was 24% in June 2013.
+While a breakthrough accord was signed between the Serbian and Kosovar governments, there continue to be tensions in the southern part of the country.

 |Size:||29,913 sq. mi; slightly smaller than South Carolina|